ecalatayudc/Big_data_2020/README.md

 > You can access through the next link http://35.187.47.153:5000/flights/delays/predict_kafka

 _Note1: Keep in mind this was not configured as a static IP public._
-_Note2: It may not work in the future because the application is not running on the server side._
+<br> _Note2: It may not work in the future because the application is not running on the server side._ </br>

 ### First step: Set up a new VM instance.